UbiquityRobotics/learn/noetic/quickstart/tips_and_tricks.md

 * To check the battery level type: `rostopic echo /battery_state`

-  This should show you various information about the battery.
+  This should show you information about the battery.
 If the battery voltage is somewhere between 21-28V that would be normal.
 Obviously the lower the voltage the less charge the batteries have.

 ## Handy Tips for Developers

-* The main config file for enabling the raspicam camera and sonars and more can be edited as root and is `/etc/ubiquity/robot.yaml`  Details on this are located in the sections discussing camera and sonars and other sections.
+* The main config file for enabling the raspicam camera, sonars and more can be edited as root and is `/etc/ubiquity/robot.yaml`  Details are located in the sections discussing camera and sonars and other sections.
 Beware that the format is very specific.
-Do not use tabs and pay attention to where spaces are required.
+Do not use tabs and pay attention to spaces.

 * Another important configuration file `base.yaml` is found at: `/opt/ros/$ROS_DISTRO/share/magni_bringup/param/base.yaml`.
 N.B.
-This file will be rewritten when the base is upgraded, as by apt=get.
+This file will be rewritten when the base is upgraded, as by apt-get.
 The most likely things a user would change are being moved to the above robot.yaml file if not already there.

-* To find the firmware version while the system is running run this then stop `rostopic echo /diagnostics`
+* To find the firmware version while the system is running run this:
+*
+    `rostopic echo /diagnostics`

-  In the busy output the firmware revision and if recent code the daycode will be in the /diagnostics topic
+  In the output, the firmware revision and the daycode will be in the /diagnostics topic

 * To disable magni startup: `sudo systemctl disable magni-base` and reboot so magni-base will be inactive.

     To get back to normal behavior you will need later a `sudo systemctl enable magni-base` and then a reboot.

-* To find the firmware version when  magni-base is stopped `rosrun ubiquity_motor probe_robot -f`
+* To find the firmware version when  magni-base is stopped:
+*
+    `rosrun ubiquity_motor probe_robot -f`

-    For even more fun try **-a** instead of **-f**.
+    For even more fun try: **-a** instead of **-f**.

-    If the robot is running a program, run
+    If the robot is running a program, run:

     `sudo systemctl disable magni-base.service`

     and then reboot before trying the probe_robot command again.

     To return the robot to normal startup you will then need to use   `sudo systemctl enable magni-base.service` and reboot again.